Generating an OpenAPI document and SDK from Spring Boot

 in your current directory.

-Let’s scroll through the generated OpenAPI document to see how our Spring Boot annotations were translated into an OpenAPI specification.
+Let’s explore the generated OpenAPI document to see how the Spring Boot annotations translate into an OpenAPI specification.

 Next comes the info